 Foreigners may like the oriental-style buildings….

-I like that they incorporate Chinese culture into a few of the rides and show.
+I like that the theme park incorporate Chinese culture into a few of the rides and show.
 The “liaozhai”, a Chinese ghost story uses a super old ‘technology’ of reflection illusion screen but works very well in context for the story.

 Story of Liaozhai Image: Trip Advisor

-But on the other hand, my pet-peeve about this theme park and many China theme parks is that many of the thrill and kiddy rides lack a storyline, unlike Disneyland and Universal Studios.
+But on the other hand, my pet-peeve about this theme park and many Chinatheme parksis that many of the thrill and kiddy rides lack a storyline, unlike Universal Studios, Disneyland and Universal Studios.
 I have been to at least 8 different theme parks in China and most offer the same rides like flume ride, wooden coaster, top spin and frisbee ride, without a good story.
 (Let’s buy in bulk, because it is cheaper!)
 With its strong brand of Boonie Bear and other characters in China market, I wished that it can make better use of them to theme the rides.

 But overall, it is a fun park to go and we basically couldn’t even cover all of the family-friendly rides, even though the water play area was closed.